alvaroRodriguez92/note-list-testing/README.md

-Simple exercises to practice unit test with Jest,react-testing-library and supertest, in frontend and backend.
+Simple exercises to practice unit test in frontend and backend with:
+- Jest
+- react-testing-library
+- Supertest